╌>

 Professor Guide

-9 Robert in Ohio 8 hours ago
+9 Robert in Ohio one month ago

 I get pictures of this guy or maybe his ancestors and descendants, most every summer and I never get tired of waiting